 The terms of your contract will govern your franchise relationship.
 Don't rely on the disclosure document alone to understand your contract.
-Read your entire contract carefully.
-Show your contract and this disclosure document to an advisor, like a lawyer or an accountant.
+Read all of your contracts carefully.
+Show your contract and this disclosure document to an advisor, like a lawyer or accountant.

 Buying a franchise is a complex investment.
 The information in this disclosure document can help you make up your mind.
-More information on franchising, such as "A Consumer's Guide to Buying a Franchise," which can help you understand how to use this disclosure document, is available from the Federal Trade Commission.
-You can contact the FTC at 1-877-FTC-HELP, or by writing to the FTC at 600 Pennsylvania Avenue, NW, Washington, D.C.
-20580.
+More information on franchising, such as "A Consumer's Guide to Buying a Franchise," which can help you understand how to use this disclosure document is available from the Federal Trade Commission.
+You can contact the FTC at 1-877-FTC-HELP or by writing to the FTC at 600 Pennsylvania Avenue, N.W., Washington, DC 20580.
 You can also visit the FTC's home page at www.ftc.gov for additional information.
 Call your state agency or visit your public library for other sources of information on franchising.

-There may be laws on franchising in your state.
-Ask your state agency about them.
+There may also be laws on franchising in your state.
+Ask your state agencies about them.

-Issuance date of this Franchise Disclosure Document: April 17, 2020
+Issuance Date: April 17, 2020